owncast/owncast.github.io/content/releases/owncast-0.0.6.md

 ## Third party integration & add-on APIs

-Owncast now has the ability for you to build your own add-ons and integrations on top of it.
-Some good examples are chat bots, video stream overlays, and sending external actions into chat such as notifying people when somebody has donated or followed.
+Owncast now lets you build add-ons and integrations on top of it.
+Some good examples are chat bots, video stream overlays, changing the stream title when things happen, or creating chat actions such as notifying people when somebody has donated or followed.

-[Learn more about these APIs](/thirdparty) and you can start building on top of your Owncast server.
-Feel free to ask us any questions as this is brand new, and we want to give you what you need to build great things.
+[Learn more about these APIs](/thirdparty) and you can start building for your Owncast server.
+Feel free to ask us any questions.
+This is all brand new, and we want to give you what you need to build great things.

 ## Backups

 The `backup` directory will include a periodic backup of your Owncast server data.
 Save this with other system data you backup and you'll be able to restore this data later if it's ever needed.
+[Learn more aboout backups](/docs/backups/).

 ### Owncast Directory

-The [directory](https://directory.owncast.online) can now be easily enabled on your General settings page.
+The [directory](https://directory.owncast.online) can be easily enabled in the admin via the General settings page.
 We look forward to seeing everyone's streams show up there if you're looking for viewers, or are streaming something that's publicly available.

 # Changelog